 - It supplements existing biomarkers in sectors that rely on subjective and observational assessments to diagnose or monitor disease;

-- Passive measurement of digital and online behavior can help in development of more objective measures of brain disorders;
+- Passive measurement of digital and online behaviour can help in the development of more objective measures of brain disorders;

 - It also offers people to track their health essentials outside walls of hospitals.

 There is a general growth in digital tools observed nowadays.
 This allows physicians to continuously monitor individuals health, which leads to development in healthcare.
 The rise of smartphones has led to increased access to healthcare apps.
 About 30% of US smartphone owners use at least one health app that allows individuals to track various health measures (e.g., blood pressure, heart rate, physical activity, sleep).
 Digital healthcare technologies like AliveCor makes it possible to take an electrocardiogram (ECG) at home or on-the-go.
 Consumers on sites like Twitter, Facebook or Tumblr also share health-related data which can be utilized by the healthcare sector.

 Companies which are working on it are Cardillo, DigiSight, Happify, HappyDX, myfitnesspal, Insight, QM, Qaunttus, SARVINT, Fitbit, etc.

 By integrating various biomarkers under one umbrella, proper diagnosis, prognosis, and predictions can be done.
 Digital phenotype signatures can be combined with other data.
 For example, a recent study using EMR data mining investigates clinical subtypes of Type II diabetes and integrated genetic association analysis to identify genetic markers of each subtype.
 This promises to enhance diagnostic, prognostic, and predictive capabilities directly.